TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:35:48 EST 2023

 American calligrapher, letterer, and type designer (b.
 1953, Indianapolis, IN) located in Lakewood, OH, and/or Kent, OH.
 As a lettering artist for American Greetings since 2000, he has designed and developed numerous proprietary fonts.
 He specializes in beautiful script typefaces.
 Stephen's commercial fonts can be found in both Veer and P22/IHOF collections.
 Creator of these fonts:

 MSDWT Manuscript is a slant print truetype children's handwriting font for both Macintosh and Windows.
 Shareware by Steven L. Wood at the Light of the World Ministries, Inc, Indianapolis.
 Comment: well, as Steven says, this font is far from finished.
 It has a Courier-Italic look, but needs major work still.
 See also here.
 Runs Math Dittos.
 Another URL.
 [Google] [More] ⦿

-Based in Indianapolis, Steven Williams's first font is a very geometric modular experimental face called Willstack (2011).
+Based in Indianapolis where he teaches at the Art Institute of Indianapolis and runs Burnish and Press, Steven Williams's first font is a very geometric modular experimental typeface called Willstack (2011).
 His second font is Cubi V (2011), which was inspired by sculptor David Smith.
-His third face is an unnamed round squarish font (2011).
-He teaches at the Art Institute of Indianapolis.
-[Google] [More] ⦿
+His third typeface is an unnamed round squarish font (2011).

 Todd Michael Bushman

 Indiana-based designer (b.
 1987) of the font called Wolf's Rain (2005-2007).